thamarai1809/RESTful_Contact_Manager/README.md

 - Create, read, update, and delete (CRUD) contacts.
 - Responsive React frontend.
 - RESTful API backend with Node.js and Express.
-- Data stored in a database (SQLite).
+- Data stored in a database (Mongo Atlas).
 - Search and filter contacts.